The Cartographer's Daughter · Chapter 6

 "You are traveling with a man whose history you have not investigated?
 That seems inconsistent with a woman who settles affairs."

 The logic was clean.
-Marta recognized it — the same logical method she used herself, applied with the same precision, aimed at her.
-She adjusted.
+Her own method applied with her own precision, aimed at her.

 "I investigated his competence as a guide.
 His personal history was not relevant to the service I required."